 Exif Untrasher is localized in English, German, French, and Italian, and you can download it free of charge directly from Carsten Blüm’s personal website.
 Just like when installing all other apps that don’t come from the App Store, make sure to enable the installation of the app from the Settings & Privacy menu in System Preferences.

 The basic version of EaseUS Data Recovery Wizard can be downloaded for free and used to recover up to 2 GB.
-Absolutely no computer skills are needed to recover lost photos with this photo recovery software, and you can preview files before recovery so that you don’t waste the generous recovery limit on photos you don’t care about.
+Absolutely no computer skills are needed to complete a recovery job with this photo recovery software, and you can preview files before restoration so that you don’t waste the generous data limit on pictures you don’t care about.

 In addition to common image file formats, such as JPG, PNG, and GIF, Odboso Photo Retrieval also supports several RAW image file formats and video file formats, and it can recover them from all standard storage devices.
 Windows 10 isn’t officially supported, but we didn’t experience any issues during our testing.